YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 No. Turkey is not the right choice for every patient.
 Some patients need more medical evaluation before any surgery.
 Some are too young, actively thinning, medically unstable, unrealistic in their expectations, or asking for a hairline that would consume too many grafts too early.

-A patient should first ask whether he is a good candidate for a hair transplant.
+First, ask whether you are a good candidate for a hair transplant.
 When this remains uncertain, traveling abroad for a package can make the pressure worse because money, flights, and dates begin to push the patient toward surgery.

 Turkey can be a very good choice for a patient with a suitable donor area, a realistic goal, enough recovery time, and a clinic that gives clear medical reasoning.
 It is a poor choice when the patient is mainly chasing the lowest price, fastest date, or largest graft number.